Samueljohn2904/BookMyMovie/README.md

 # MovieBookApp
-A Movie booking application built using React
+A Movie booking application built using React.
+The complete code is present in Master branch.